jonlpersson/ed-latimore/site/_posts/2024-01-05-how-take-advantage-of-weak-ties-in-your-life.md

 If you don't have a diverse, optimally strong group of network ties, you'll never know anyone who doesn't already know what you do.
 As a result, you'll never get access to new opportunities and connections.

-Instead, you'll spend your life stuck after you've maxed your raw ability and connections with everyone you've always known.&nbsp;
+Instead, you'll spend your life stuck after you've maxed your raw ability and connections with everyone you've always known.

 {% include widgets/summary.html id="Stoic-Street-Smarts" %}